The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU)

 § Our internship program is competitive with many applicants, especially for the Summer period (May to September).
 Thus, it is important to apply as early as possible for internships at the US Mission to the EU.
 Availability during the most popular internship periods is limited, and the security clearance process can take up to 3 or 4 months.
 Please plan accordingly.

-§ Our office is accepting applications for Summer 2017.
-The deadline for Summer applications is January 15, 2017.
+§ Our office is accepting applications for Fall and Winter 2017.

 Send a resume and cover letter expressing your interest and qualifications to Janelle Weyek Janelle.Weyek@trade.gov.
 Qualified candidates will be contacted for an interview.